sohilaabdallaa/sohilaabdallaa/README.md

 ### About Me
-working as a QC Engineer at Instabug.
+I AM working as a QC Engineer at Instabug.
 I hold a diploma from the ITI program, specializing in Software Testing and Quality Assurance.
 ISTQB Certifications reinforce my qualifications:

 CTFL (Certified Tester Foundation Level)